amrHassanAbdallah/aws-ci/README.md

     ```
 1. After that make sure to create ElasticBeanstalk (EB) app with nodejs as a plateform
 1. Update  `udagram/udagram-api/.elasticbeanstalk/config.yml` with your EB values
-1. After that you will need to create RDS and pass the db information as env variables to your software env over aws
+1. After that you will need to create RDS and pass the db information as env variables to your software env over circleci
     ```
     AWS_BUCKET
     AWS_PROFILE